mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 A Casual Game of Poker: Opposed Gambler check (1D hours, INT).
 Picking the Right Horse to Bet On: Average (8+) Gambler check (1D minutes, INT).

-Gunner The various specialities of this skill deal with the operation of ship-mounted weapons in space combat.
+Gunner The various specialties of this skill deal with the operation of ship-mounted weapons in space combat.
 Most Travellers have smaller ships equipped solely with turret weapons.

-Specialities
+Specialties

 - Turret: Operating turret-mounted weapons on board a ship.
 Firing a Turret at an Enemy Ship: Average (8+) Gunner (turret) check (1D seconds, DEX).